 Top 10s: 40

-Parsons’ career got a real shot in the arm in 1985 when he signed on to drive as teammate to Harry Gant‘s Skoal Bandit.
+Parsons’s career got a real shot in the arm in 1985 when he signed on to drive as teammate to Harry Gant‘s Skoal Bandit.
 He would also sponsored by the tobacco brand.
-Running the full season for the first time would result in a points finish of 21st, as a result of a slew of engine failures and mechanical woes.
-During a limited run the following season, Parsons would earn his first top five finish for the Leo Jackson-owned outfit at the Talladega spring race.
-But running a limited schedule did not get Phil and the team the time they needed to gel, and the result was typically a mid-pack running car.
+Running the full season for the first time would result in a points finish of 21st as a result of a slew of engine failures and mechanical woes.
+During a limited run the following season, Parsons would earn his first top-five finish for the Leo Jackson-owned outfit at the Talladega spring race.
+But running a limited schedule did not get Phil and the team the time they needed to gel, and the result was typically a mid-pack car.

 In 1988 the landscape looked a lot different than it does today.
-Pontiacs, Buicks, and Olds, oh my!
+Pontiacs, Buicks and Olds, oh my!
 Chevrolet was still the dominant make, and there were only a pair of Fords that made any noise on a consistent basis.
 At the spring Talladega event, Parsons would qualify third and lead 52 laps en route to his first and only win as a Winston Cup driver.
-He held off Bobby Allison by 0.20 of a second for the win in the second race since the introduction of restrictor plates.
+He held off Bobby Allison by 0.20 seconds for the win in the second race since the introduction of restrictor plates.
 Parsons would end the year ninth in points.